Monday, September 9, 2019 6:47 PM

 About the Author

 Susan Robinson, author of When Poke Woke, taught herself to read at four, wrote her first story at six, and taught the neighborhood kids at eight.
 A career as a classroom teacher, school librarian, and university writing instructor allowed Susan to share these passions with thousands of students.
 Being an author lets her spend lots of time reading to her grandchildren.
 She hopes When Poke Woke will inspire a new generation to love stories.
-Susan lives in Delaware with her husband and two miniature Aussies.
+Susan lives in Delaware with her husband and Australian Shepherd.